Tech Accelerator What is network management?

 • It can affect everyone from an entry-level staffer to the C-suite.

 • Network outages often restrict employees from performing their daily tasks or duties.
-They will not be able to reach Salesforce if the network is down.
-But employees are still being paid to work.
+For example, they might not be able to reach Salesforce if the network is down but they will still get paid to work.

 • Other intangible costs can include damage to a company's reputation and poor public relations.
 A company experiencing frequent downtimes will lose customers, and they won't be coming back.